NOTE: The American Bar at the Savoy is temporarily closed. You can, however, visit The Beaufort Bar there instead.

 A Singapore Sling and a Dingaling please.

-NOTE: The American Bar at the Savoy is open daily from 11.30am (noon on Sunday) until midnight, and is walk-in only.
-Read more on their website HERE.
+NOTE: The American Bar at the Savoy is currently closed temporarily.
+You can keep an eye on their website HERE.

 ALSO NOTE: While you’re there, you may also like to check out their second bar, the Beaufort Bar.